 WE HAVE ALWAYS ADHERED TO THE HIGHEST STANDARDS OF CLEANLINESS AND STERILITY.
-HOWEVER, WE HAVE NOW IMPLEMENTED NEW PROTOCOLS AND ENGINEERING CONTROLS IN ADHERENCE TO GUIDELINES SET FORTH BY THE CDC, OSHA, AND ADA.
-WE WILL ALSO CONTINUE TO MAINTAIN OUR TELEDENTAL SERVICES, AS WE HAVE ALWAYS HAD EVEN PRIOR TO THE PANDEMIC, TO MINIMIZE THE NEED TO COME TO THE OFFICE UNLESS ABSOLUTELY NECESSARY ***
+IN ADDITION, WE HAVE NOW IMPLEMENTED NEW PROTOCOLS AND ENGINEERING CONTROLS IN ADHERENCE TO GUIDELINES SET FORTH BY THE CDC, OSHA, AND ADA.

 Dr. Krauss has been practicing pediatric dentistry in the same location, with an experienced and devoted staff, since 1989.
 Together, they have created an upbeat and nurturing environment devoted to the dental needs of the children of the Five Towns and surrounding areas, with many of our patients coming from much further distances as well.
 Our patients and their parents have come to expect a warm, friendly, state of the art office, where they are treated with respect and concern.
 Evening and Sunday appointments are available to minimize time lost from school.
 Patients are seen promptly, respecting your time.

 The American Academy of Pediatric Dentistry recommends every child have established a Dental Home by 12 months of age.
 We will examine your child's mouth, instruct you on proper oral hygiene techniques and diet, and establish a relationship with each other.

 At this initial and each subsequent checkup visit, we will review proper methods of home care appropriate to your child's understanding, check for cavities, clean your child's teeth and apply fluoride as needed.